whoarem/blockchain-developer-bootcamp-final-project/README.md

 ## first idea

 It sounds like that the blockchain is kind of a distributed database.
-It may guarantees data not corrupt but looks not easy and expensive to modify the data.
+It may guarantee data not corrupt but looks not easy and expensive to modify the data.

 This might not be a big problem, if the data only deals with transactions about countable asset, otherwise the feature that the original data can't be modified is (in my opinion) way too much.